matplotlib/matplotlib/doc/faq/environment_variables_faq.rst

   This is the directory used to store user customizations to matplotlib, as well as some caches to improve performance.
 If :envvar:`MPLCONFIGDIR` is not defined, :file:`{HOME}/.matplotlib` is used by default.

 .. _setting-linux-osx-environment-variables:

-Setting Environment Variables in Linux and OS-X
+Setting environment variables in Linux and OS-X
 ===============================================

 To list the current value of :envvar:`PYTHONPATH`, which may be empty, try::